Click icons to hear CD

 Sometime when we meet again, I'll bring photos of some of these provinces for you to see just how beautiful!

 Ayibobo, Daniele Vanyan Neges

 #1 - I think it is a great idea to involve people into pouring out their heart on paper.
 There is nothing like expressing yourself through the written word.
 Spoken words, fly, written words last for always.
 Direct translation from a famous French philosopher (don't ask me who?)

-Anyway, the reason why I think that this is wonderful is that when we think and we write our feelings and our thoughts: something happens!
+Anyway, the reason why I think that this is wonderful is that when we think and we write, our feelings and thoughts: something happens!
 We can move mountains.
 We can attract negativity, we can do some soul searching while we are thinking before we write (so as not to end up with our feet in our mouth).